Introduction

 The Invicta AI API provides a simple and powerful way to send prompts to our AI agents and receive intelligent responses.
 Whether you’re building a chatbot, automating customer support, or creating innovative AI-powered applications, our API offers the flexibility and functionality you need.Authentication

 All API requests require authentication using an API key.
-You must include your API key in theX-INVICTA-API
+You must include your API key in theX-INVICTA-API header for each request.

 Base URL